tgherzog/nfl/README.md

      PIT   BAL       0  None      None
 ````

-Note that you don't have to know who the opposing teams are; the function will use implicit missing values (either
+Note that you don't have to know who the opposing teams are; the function will use implicit scores if missing (either
 1 or 0) and so long as the tiebreakers don't go all the way down to the "net points" level the outcome will be the same.